-To pass the course the student must obtain a minimum of 5.0 for the overall mark; in addition, the student must achieve a minimum mark of 4.0 out of 10 in each part.
+The evaluation will be done by the average of the two sets of evaluation indicated above.
+To pass the course, you must obtain a minimum of 5.0 for the overall mark; in addition, in each of the items, you must achieve a minimum mark of 4.5 out of 10.